 Medical Stabilization Inpatient Program

 At UCLA Health Santa Monica Hospital, a team of physicians, psychologists, dietitians, and nurses oversees medical recovery for malnourished adolescents and young adults.
-We focus on restoring physical health while providing psychosocial support, behavioral health plans, family education and discharge planning.
+We focus on restoring physical health while providing psychological consultation, behavioral health plans, family education and discharge planning.
+For more information about this program click here.

 Nourish for Life Outpatient Program